yijingji/test1/modular_prompt/business_rules.md

 ## Location Logic
 - Real-time location: `realtime_inservice_dispatch_data`.lat, `realtime_inservice_dispatch_data`.lon
-- If the bus has no data record in `realtime_inservice_dispatch_data`, clearly state that.
+- If the bus has no location data in `realtime_inservice_dispatch_data`, clearly state that.
 Do not assume a default.

 ## Table Use Routing